Adverse Credit History

 - The borrower could appeal the denial by documenting, to the satisfaction of the U.S. Department of Education, that certain extenuating circumstances resulted in the borrower’s adverse credit history.

-Note that the student cannot be the endorser on a Federal Parent PLUS loan.
+Note that the student cannot be the endorser on a Parent PLUS Loan.
 Note also that the extenuating circumstances exception applies only to the borrower, not the endorser.
 The endorser cannot have an adverse credit history.

 Extenuating circumstances include the following: